huahuawong/datascience-essentials/5. DS-prep-resources/1. DS-prep/interview_questions.md

 We can look at it this way, since A has one extra coin, by theory, the chances of getting more tail from A is the same as getting more heads from A, since that extra coin toss could be heads or tails, with a probability of 1/2.
 Given that A has n+1 coins and B has n coins, A either obtains more heads than B, or more tails than B but never both.

 Based on this, we can conclude that the probability that A have more heads is 1/2, same as the probability that A have more tails than B.

+### 4. This problem was asked by Facebook.
+### Let’s say that you are the first person working on the Facebook News Feed.
+What metrics would you track and how would you improve those metrics?
+Click through rate (CTR), Engagements (Reactions, comments, shares), the demographics of people who engaged with the news feed, reach, impressions, costs per action